Ravi5691/netflix_clone/README.md

 - Ravinder Singh Bisht (@Ravi5691)

 ## License:
-This project is licensed under the [license name].
+This project is licensed under the MIT .
 See the `LICENSE` file for details.